natenka/pyneng-book-en/docs/source/book/20_jinja2/template_inheritance.rst

 **alias** block simply describes the alias.
 And even if there were some settings in parent template, they would be substituted by content of child template.

-Let’s recap the rules for working with blocks.
+Let's recap the rules for working with blocks.
 If block is created in parent template:

 * no content - in child template you can fill this block or ignore it.
 If block is filled, it will contain only what was written in child template (example - *alias* block)
 * with content - in child template you can perform such actions: